JeffAlexB/DSA/README.md

     }
     return new int[]{};
 ````
-Now, this obviously works as a brute-force method, and solves all the edge cases thrown at it from Java.leetcode's
+Now, this obviously works as a brute-force method, and solves all the edge cases thrown at it from main.java.app.leetcode's
 wonderful array of testcases - but the big question is: <i>can it go faster?</i>.
 So far, the solution is O($n^2$)
 which isn't great, but to be expected when running a loop within a loop.
 A more optimal solution might be to
 use HashMaps, where the script (program?) iterates over the given array once and checks if the target integer